simpleviewinc/sv-auth-client/README.md

 * Wrapping the UI of your product behind the auth system.
 * Converting a token into a user and checking their permissions.

+[Changelog](changelog.md) - See the latest changes to sv-auth-client.

 ## Installation

 ```